PuraFilippo/sysid_benchmarks/README.md

 by Matteo Rufolo, Dario Piga, Gabriele Maroni, Marco Forgione. -->

 One of the author of this repository introduce the concept of model-free in-context learning for System Identification, where a *meta model* is trained to describe an entire class of dynamical systems, all details are written here  [In-context learning for model-free system identification](http://arxiv.org/abs/2308.13380)
-In this repository we enhance the original meta-modeling framework through three key innovations: formulating the learning task within a probabilistic framework; managing non-contiguous context and query windows; and integrating recurrent patching to effectively handle long context sequences.
+In this repository we present the following recent advances in the field: formulating the learning task within a probabilistic framework; presenting two techinques to handle long context sequences (patching and ensembling), showing how the *meta model* can be used to generate sythetic data for classical system identification problems

 ## Multi-step-ahead model-free simulation